Bush kinder, inspired by the ‘forest schools’ of Denmark and Scandinavia has been doing just that.

 Doug Fargher, founder of Bush Kinder in Australia, highlights that children who spend time outdoors and connect with the natural environment tend to be healthier, happier, stronger and have a greater respect for the environment.

 What are the benefits of beach and bush kinder?

-Research continually shows that playing outside makes children feel happier.
+Many researchers have found that playing outside makes children feel happier.
 And the benefit of improved mood can be achieved in as little as five minutes of outdoors time!
-With one in seven children experiencing a mental health condition by the age of 12, encouraging children to do things in early learning that will make them feel good is vital.
+With one in seven young people experiencing a mental health condition, and half of all mental health conditions starting by the age of 14, encouraging children to do things in childcare that will make them feel good is vital.

 3. Boost immunity

-Fresh air, vitamin D and physical movement: heading outside for bush kinder or a beach visit can reduce illness and its spread in early childhood education settings.
+Fresh air, vitamin D and physical movement: heading outside for bush kinder or a beach visit is a powerful immunity booster and can reduce illness and its spread in early childhood education settings.

 4. Promotes creativity